NeerajKalani/MicrosoftEngage22/README.md

 # Facial Recognition System

+# Use username: neerajkalani
+# Use password: neeraj1234*

 A facial recognition project which recognizes a student's face and saves the attendance in database.

 It also can create a report on attendance and save that pdf.